Extract Images from Word and Create Editable Document with GroupDocs.Editor Java

 String res = !beforeEdit.isDisposed() ? "not" : "already";

-Create an EditableDocument instance from existing HTML content or files.
+Step 7: Create an EditableDocument from HTML

 import com.groupdocs.editor.EditableDocument;